-Find the center of the face mask and place a pin, or a mark, about 2″ on either side of the center mark.
-Make a casing of about 1/4″ about 5.8″ away from edge.
+Find the center of the face mask and place a pin, or a mark, about 2" on either side of the center mark.
+Make a casing of about 1/4" about 5.8" away from the edge.
 Leave the casing open on one end.

 Insert the chenille stem into the casing and close the open end by stitching over it a couple of times.
 Be careful not to let your needle hit the chenille stem in case it should break the needle.

 If this step is too time-consuming, leave it out.
 Most of the healthcare providers that use a cloth mask, will be using it over their proper PPE to make it re-usable longer.

 Make three tucks or pleats in the face mask.
 They should be going in the same direction on each side.
 I found it simpler to place a pin in the middle of the tuck and then place a pin on either side.